percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.0.0.md

 # *Percona Kubernetes Operator for Percona XtraDB Cluster* 1.0.0

 Percona announces the general availability of *Percona Kubernetes Operator for Percona XtraDB Cluster* 1.0.0 on May 29, 2019.
 This release is now the current GA release in the 1.0 series.
 [Install the Kubernetes Operator for Percona XtraDB Cluster by following the instructions](../kubernetes.md).
-Please see the [GA release announcement](https://www.percona.com/blog/2019/05/29/percona-kubernetes-operators/).
+Please see the [GA release announcement :octicons-link-external-16:](https://www.percona.com/blog/2019/05/29/percona-kubernetes-operators/).
 All of Percona’s software is open-source and free.

 The Percona Kubernetes Operator for Percona XtraDB Cluster automates the lifecycle and provides a consistent Percona XtraDB Cluster instance.
 The Operator can be used to create a Percona XtraDB Cluster, or scale an existing Cluster and contains the necessary Kubernetes settings.